datopian/ckan-cloud-docker/README.md

 [Install Docker Compose](https://docs.docker.com/compose/install/)

-## Running the docker-compose environment
+## Running a CKAN instance using the docker-compose environment

 (optional) Clear any existing compose environment to ensure a fresh start